Employer Insights

 FAQ: Mandatory Social Contributions in Singapore

-2. What are The Employer CPF Contribution Rates in 2025?
+Q2.
+What are The Employer CPF Contribution Rates in 2026?

-In 2025, for employees under the age of 55, the employers contribute up to 17% of their monthly wages, while the employees are responsible for 20% of the contribution.
+A: In 2026, for employees under the age of 55, employers contribute up to 17% of their monthly wages, while employees are responsible for 20% of the contribution (the cpf contribution rate employee share).
 The employer CPF contribution rates change based on different age groups.

-3. What are The Ceilings for The CPF Ordinary Wage and Additional Wage in 2025?
+Q3.
+What are The Ceilings for The CPF Ordinary Wage and Additional Wage in 2026?

-The Ordinary Wage ceiling in 2025 is S$7,400 per month, and the Annual Additional Wage ceiling remains at S$102,000.
+A: The Ordinary Wage ceiling in 2026 is S$8,000 per month, and the Annual Additional Wage ceiling remains at S$102,000.
 These caps limit the maximum CPF contributions payable.

 Yes.
 Companies can use an Employer of Record (EOR) like Slasify to hire in Singapore without setting up a local entity.
 The EOR ensures full compliance with CPF, SDL, and other levies.

-Slasify provides automated payroll services and Employer of Record (EOR) solutions that calculate CPF and SDL accurately, submit contributions on time, and monitor regulation changes.
-This lets employers focus on business growth while staying fully compliant.
+Slasify provides an automated Employer of Record (EOR) solution that calculates CPF and SDL accurately, submits contributions on time, and continuously monitors MOM regulation changes.
+This ensures your payroll aligns completely with the current 2026 mandates, letting you focus on business growth while staying 100% compliant.

 Similar posts